-Luiz Vilaça is a Ph.D. candidate in Sociology and a Kellogg Ph.D.
-Fellow at the University of Notre Dame.
-During the 2023-2024 academic year, he will be a postdoctoral fellow at the Center for Inter-American Policy and Research at Tulane University.
+Luiz Vilaça is a postdoctoral fellow at the Center for Inter-American Policy and Research at Tulane University.
 In the fall of 2024, he will become an Assistant Professor of Sociology at Bowdoin College.

-Luiz’s research cuts across Sociology of Law, Organizations, and Politics, and seeks to explain the causes of anti-corruption prosecutions.
-His mixed-methods dissertation examines the case of the Car Wash Operation in Brazil, a series of anti-corruption prosecutions that resulted in the conviction of hundreds of business executives and politicians.
+Luiz’s research cuts across Sociology of Law and Politics, and seeks to explain the causes of anti-corruption crusades.
+His mixed-methods dissertation examines Operation Car Wash (Operação Lava Jato) in Brazil, a widespread corruption scandal that resulted in the conviction of over 200 business executives and politicians.

 Luiz’s research is composed of two projects.
 The first one focuses on prosecutors.
 Luiz draws on 120 in-depth interviews to examine the processes through which prosecutors shift their focus to new issues and how they build capacities to press charges against political and corporate elites.
 Moreover, Luiz fielded an online experiment to test how the frames prosecutors use when talking publicly about investigations affect people’s mobilizing attitudes to fight corruption.